 - We get acquainted with your Figma project.
 You tell us the details of what your goal is.

-- We agree on it and get the ball rolling.
+- We agree on the specificities, determne the price and get the ball rolling.

 - Our web development experts do their magic.